rudzzz/js-verify-age/README.md

 # js-verify-age

+## 🇧🇷
+Projeto que conforme sua idade retorna uma foto de uma pessoa de idade aproximatamente igual a sua.
+Você pode conferir clicando no link: https://rudzzz.github.io/js-verify-age/

+## 🇺🇸
-A project where you put your birth year and it will tell your age along with a photo of someone around that age

-You can check it out by clicking in this link: https://rudzzz.github.io/js-verify-age/
+A project where you put your birth year and it will tell your age along with a photo of someone around that age You can check it out by clicking in this link: https://rudzzz.github.io/js-verify-age/

 ##